MJB288/Mabi-Tools/README.md

 * City and Goods

 ## Cooking Meter [[TOC](#table-of-contents)]
-Not currently in development but the next idea would be to make my own cooking meter.
+Currently planning out this feature.
 This not an original idea, there are a few decently made cooking meters already.
 I just simply wanted to make my own as well.

+In the game, there is a cooking skill that allows players to make food to help refill stamina and provide helpful effects.
+In the actual act of making food, the player must combine 2 or 3 ingredients for each recipe to a specific percentage.
+However, the only guidance you have to measure each ingredient is a progress bar with no labels.
+While you don't have to be exact for various foods an recipes, for certain effects and conditions, you have to be pixel perfect or close to it.
+Without a cooking meter, this can be incredibly difficult, especially after a long day of work or school.

+Therefore, the solution is a window that can sit directly on top of the game and show you the exact percentage of the bar that you need to fill.